Wall St Week Ahead: Jobs data, election may overshadow earnings

 EARNINGS IN PLAY, IF NOT IN FOCUS

 While the market at large may be waiting on news events, individual stocks could still be volatile as earnings season grinds along.
 More than half of the S&P 500 components have reported results so far.
-This week, though, will bring reports from some marquee names such as Dow components Chevron (CVX.N) and Pfizer (PFE.N), as well as S&P 500 stalwarts Visa (V.N), Ford Motor (F.N) and Starbucks (SBUX.O)
+Next week, though, will bring reports from some marquee names such as Dow components Chevron (CVX.N) and Pfizer (PFE.N), as well as S&P 500 stalwarts Visa (V.N), Ford Motor (F.N) and Starbucks.

-This earnings season, a number of high-profile companies have missed estimates, including sour notes last week from Apple Inc (AAPL.O), United Technologies (UTX.N) and DuPont
+This earnings season, a number of high-profile companies have missed estimates, including this week's sour notes from Apple Inc (AAPL.O), United Technologies (UTX.N) and DuPont (DD.N).

 With 54 percent of the S&P 500 companies having reported results so far, 62.5 percent have topped earnings expectations, under the 67 percent average over the past four quarters.
 Just 37 percent have topped revenue forecasts, well under the 55 percent over the past four quarters.

-The earnings disappointments led to some intensive selling, driving the Dow industrials down 243.36 points last Tuesday.
+The earnings disappointments led to some intensive selling, driving the Dow industrials down 243.36 points on Tuesday alone.

 The S&P 500 has ended down in five of the past seven trading sessions.
 Those declines have pushed the benchmark S&P under its 50-day moving average of around 1,434, leading some analysts to believe it may be ready for a bounce.